 In business there are only 3 types of problems.
-Process, People and Technology.
+Process, People and Systems.
 No more.
 Every problem fits into one of those three boxes.
 This is often referred to as the "Golden Triangle".

 At Aeronet, we are always working with our clients to identify where the issues they are facing fit as that then gives the best way to fix the issue.